-The question has been popped, the Facebook status has been updated to “engaged”, and now it’s time for wedding planning.
+The question is popped, the Facebook status has been updated to “engaged”, and now it’s time to prepare to say I Do.
 After looking at traditional wedding options you’ve realized that $25,000 could pay off your student debt… or be put towards a house… rather than going towards the cost of the average American wedding.

 Before you panic, know that there are numerous ways you can save some serious cash on your big day.
 Between opting for a DIY venue and crafting your own wedding favors, there are endless ways to make your wedding affordable, unforgettable, and uniquely yours.
 Here are some of the best ways to save money on your wedding.

 Cute and crafty wedding signage is all the rage right now.
 But don’t be fooled, many of those signs are super expensive, even though they look homemade and DIY.
 Don’t spend hundreds on fancy handwriting.
 With some pallets, a steady hand, practicing with a pencil before the paint, and some patience, you too can craft cute signs that actually are DIY.
 For some inspiration, check out this decorative pallet sign: